aftermathematic/eli5professor/README.md

 ## MLOps Roadmap

+Current MLOps implementations:

+1. **Containerization**: ✅ Application packaged in Docker for consistent deployment.
+2. **Infrastructure as Code**: ✅ Cloud resources defined with Terraform.
+3. **Data Versioning**: ✅ Datasets tracked with DVC and stored in S3.
+4. **Configuration Management**: ✅ YAML configuration files for externalizing parameters.

 Future MLOps improvements planned for this project:

-1. **Containerization**: Package the application in Docker for consistent deployment.
-2. **CI/CD Pipeline**: Implement automated testing and deployment with GitHub Actions.
+1. **CI/CD Pipeline**: Implement automated testing and deployment with GitHub Actions.
-3. **Infrastructure as Code**: Define cloud resources with Terraform.
-4. **Monitoring**: Add Prometheus/Grafana for real-time monitoring.
+2. **Monitoring**: Add Prometheus/Grafana for real-time monitoring.
-5. **Model Versioning**: Track model versions and performance with MLflow.
+3. **Model Versioning**: Track model versions and performance with MLflow.
-6. **A/B Testing**: Implement framework for testing different prompt strategies.
+4. **A/B Testing**: Implement framework for testing different prompt strategies.
-7. **Automated Retraining**: Set up pipeline for fine-tuning models based on feedback.
+5. **Automated Retraining**: Set up pipeline for fine-tuning models based on feedback.

 ---